sap-tutorials/Tutorials/tutorials/cp-mobile-cards-create-sales-push/cp-mobile-cards-create-sales-push.md

 ### You will learn
   - how to modify the card type to single instance in Business Application Studio
   - how to add subscription parameters to SAP Mobile cards
-  - how to add actions and show them in push notifications
   - how to deploy and publish a card to SAP Mobile Services from Business Application Studio

 ---